Are Nicotine Pouches Biodegradable?

 🚫 Never flush: Pouches don’t dissolve in water and can harm aquatic life.

 ♻️ Recycle the can: Empty tins are recyclable in most UK plastic schemes.
+Even if the pouch itself cannot be recycled, recycling the cans reduces waste and supports general recycling efforts.

 📣 Spread awareness: Many users still think pouches are fully biodegradable.